devkilyungi/advice-generator-app-main/README.md

 ### What I learned

+- I had my first real encounter with promises using modern JS.
+Wrapping my head around the objects returned and how to access them was my biggest challenge and learning point.

 ### Continued development

+- To further enhance my skills as a JavaScript Developer, I will dive deeper into promises and networking components to better understand how communication on the web works.

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Async/await](https://javascript.info/async-await) - This helped me get a basic understanding of promises.
+I really liked this since it is comfortable to use, and relativeley easy to understand.
+I will use it going forward.

 ## Author